-All users within the same SendBird application can communicate with each other, across all platforms.
-This means users using iOS, Android, web clients, etc. can all chat with one another.
-However, users in different SendBird applications cannot talk to each other.
+You can integrate only one Sendbird application per app for your service, regardless of the platforms.
+All users within your Sendbird application can communicate with each other, across all platforms.
+This means that your users using iOS, Android, web, .NET, and Unity client apps, can all chat with one another without any further setup.
+Note that all data are limited to the scope of a single application, and users in different Sendbird applications can't talk to each other.

 Mono/.NET 2.0 platform and